lasdolphin/moistatuscheck/README.md

 # prepare environment

-1. you need to build packages on AWS Amazon Linux
+1. you need to build packages on AWS Amazon Linux with python 3+

     ```mkdir package
     cd package